DHTMLX/docs-todolist/docs/api/rest_api/routes/POST routes/Post_clone.md

 ### Response

-The route returns the promise object with the map in the following format `clientId:string = serverId:number`
+The route returns the promise object with the map in the following format `clientId:string = serverId:number`.

 Example: